Get What Singapore Is Doing for ESG: Key Developments and the Path Ahead

 Launched in 2021, the Singapore Green Plan 2030 is an ambitious national roadmap for sustainable development, aligning with the United Nations’ 2030 Sustainable Development Agenda and the Paris Agreement.
 The Green Plan aims to achieve net-zero emissions by 2050 and touches nearly every facet of Singaporean life.

 The Green Plan’s vision extends beyond infrastructure.
 It focuses on fostering sustainable habits, like encouraging cycling with a network of paths that will triple in length by 2030.
-Urban greenery projects, designed to transform neighborhoods into “Cities in Nature,” aim to bring biodiversity closer to residents while improving air quality and enhancing mental well-being.
+Urban greenery projects, designed to transform neighbourhoods into “Cities in Nature,” aim to bring biodiversity closer to residents while improving air quality and mental well-being.

 Corporate ESG Accountability